 To fix the raised tunnels you simply step on them and smash them back down.
 If needed then reseed with grass seed.
 It will take a lot more muscle and work to fix the damage caused by a digging dog in the mole tunnels.
-Usually a bunch of soil and shoveling then reseeding is needed.
+Usually, a bunch of soil and shoveling then reseeding is needed.

-The damage caused by my dogs trying to dig up the mole.
+The damage was caused by my dogs trying to dig up the mole.
 Now doesn’t she look proud of herself for “helping” me get rid of it:

 Pros and Cons Of A Mole

 Pro: The mole eats insects and larvae.
 By doing this they could eliminate the larvae of a destructive insect.
 Also, they really enjoy the nasty white grub that you find in your yard.
 The grub feeds on grass roots and then they turn into beetles.

 Pro: The mole naturally aerates the soil, this is when the soil is pushed and moved around.
 Soil aeration allows for better plant growth and the soil to dry up better.

 Con: The tunnels dug by the mole destroy your yard.
 The tunnel kills the roots of the grass, therefore, killing your yard.
 They also uproot your plants by tunneling.